 Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)

 As you develop and run applications in Azure Kubernetes Service (AKS), there are a few key areas to consider.
-How you manage your application deployments can negatively impact the end-user experience of services that you provide.
-To succeed, keep in mind some best practices you can follow as you develop and run applications in AKS.
+The way you manage your application deployments can negatively impact the end-user experience of services you provide.

-This article focuses on running your cluster and workloads from an application developer perspective.
+This article focuses on running your clusters and workloads from an application developer perspective.
 For information about administrative best practices, see Cluster operator best practices for isolation and resource management in Azure Kubernetes Service (AKS).
-In this article, you learn:

 • Pod resource requests and limits.

-• Ways to develop and deploy applications with Bridge to Kubernetes and Visual Studio Code.
+• Ways to develop, debug, and deploy applications with Bridge to Kubernetes and Visual Studio Code.

 Define pod resource requests and limits